braxtonhall/galvanize-scheduling/README.md

 - `docker save glvnzschedserver:latest | gzip > glvnzschedserver.tar.gz`

 ### Hosting on AWS
-https://www.book.ph14interviews.com is hosted on a single ECS cluster which comprises of two EC2 instances (representing frontend and backend).
+Our [website](https://www.book.ph14interviews.com) is hosted on a single ECS cluster which comprises of two EC2 instances, representing frontend and backend.

 #### Uploading Docker Images
-You can upload docker images to ECR (Amazon's storage repository) through docker tags, so that they can be reference in the tasks:
+You can upload docker images to ECR (Amazon's repositories) through docker tags, so that they can be referenced in tasks:

 ```
 ### Configure your AWS access key/secret if this is the first run